gibsjose/Spectrum/README.md

 The PDF steering file contains information specific to each PDF, such as the name, type, PDFset path, graphing options like fill style and color, as well as a number of other PDF-specific options.

 [Example](PDF/example.txt) PDF Steering File

+## Credits
+Credits to all contributors and any external code I have used, whether modified or not can be found [here](CREDITS.md)